moloch--/burp-multiplayer/README.md

-# coverage
+# Multiplayer

-A Burp Coverage Plugin
+A Multiplayer Plugin for Burp